luffythink/luffythink/README.md

 - 😄nickname: xipochen@Oscar
 - 🗣️: I’m currently learning English.
 - ⚓: Freelancing & Travel lover
-- 🔖: Less is more.Just do it.
+- 🔖: Less is more.
+Just do it.